paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/rp/reliability_assessment_phased_missions.md

 ## Combinatorial methods for phased mission based on mini-components

 The analytical methods assume that all components are independent in each phase.
 But each individual component is used in the different phases and dependency exists across the phases.
-To account for these dependencies across mission phases Esary and Ziehms Error: Reference source not found proposed replacing the component in each phase with a system of components, so called mini-components, performing independently and in series, as shown in [Figure 4.25](syst_figure4_25).
+To account for these dependencies across mission phases Esary and Ziehms Error: Reference source not found proposed replacing the component in each phase with a system of components, so called mini-components, performing independently and in series, as shown in {numref}`Figure 7.25`.
 That means the component A is operational in phase j only if it has not failed in all previous phases, assuming a non-repairable system.
 Alternatively, the phase mission system can be calculated as serial system of the individual phases.

 ```{admonition} Todo
 :class: todo